 Can I handle conflict with my ex?

-The following tips can help you keep conflict to a minimum and in some cases, resolve it all together.
+The following tips can help you keep conflict to a minimum and in some cases, resolve it altogether.

 - Try and respect your ex-spouse and his/her household.
 Find ways of being respectful rather than resentful.
 Do not personally criticize them, but don’t make excuses for their behavior either.